Zygomatic Dental Implants in Sydney

 University of Sydney logo

-f you’re considering an implant-supported denture in your upper jaw, the bone needs to be strong enough to hold the implants securely.
+If you are considering zygomatic dental implants or upper jaw implants in Sydney, the bone needs to be strong enough to hold implants securely.
 When the upper jaw doesn’t have enough bone, there are two options:

 Zygomatic implants